Skip to main content

 Frequently asked questions

-No, other family members* can benefit from the cover even if you’re not travelling with them.
+No. They can benefit from the cover even if you’re not travelling with them.
 Children under the age of 18 can travel separately to the Club M Account holder if they are travelling with a relative, guardian or person with a duty of care.

 No. You’re fully covered for any number of trips so long as no single trip is for longer than 31 days.